NotStatilko/tgback/README.md

   ```
   pip install pyinstaller
   ```
-  Go to `tgback/pyinstaller` folder and run
+  Go to `tgback/pyinstaller` (you should clone repo from GitHub) folder and run
   ```
   pyinstaller TelegramBackup.spec
   ```
-  You will need to enter path to tgback folder, just copy it from folder info.
   After making TelegramBackup executable check it if it works and after that you can remove all tgback-related stuff (ZBar [if you not on linux], Python, etc).

  #### Linux
  If you want to use tgback on Linux with QR-features then you will need to have a **libzbar0** (or analogue) onto your machine.